yueyinqiu/Dereverbic-Legacy/README.md

 Each model are trained for about a day and the best ones are selected based on their performance on the validation set considering their loss functions.
 (Actual numbers of trained epoches are suggested by their file name.)

+If you don't tend to change the path of checkpoints, simply merge the existing `checkpoints/` directory and the downloaded ones.

+### Ours

+> THIS PART IS HIDDEN FOR DOUBLE BLIND REVIEW BUT AVAILABLE ON OPENREVIEW.

+### Others

 > THIS PART IS HIDDEN FOR DOUBLE BLIND REVIEW BUT AVAILABLE ON OPENREVIEW.